Sacred Valley Of The Incas

 • Provinces: Mainly within the provinces of Urubamba, Calca, and Cusco.

-• Geographical Feature: The valley stretches along the Urubamba River and is flanked by the Andes Mountains.
+• Geographical Feature: The Andes Mountains flank the valley that stretches along the Urubamba River.

 Geography